Francis Mallmann in Estancia La Bamba de Areco: Elgourmet.com cycle in which Francis and some colleagues share recipes and stories.

 How to choose the members of the group: the producers put together a dream team of gastronomy: Francis Mallmann, Maru Botana, Fernando Trocca, Juliana López May, Paul Massey, Martin Pittaluga, Guzman Artagaveytia, Martin Arrieta, Vanina Chimeno, Lucia Soria Santiago Garat and Leonardo Azulay.

-Last week, lead by Francis in La Bamba de Areco, was concluded the recording of the cycle in Estancia La Bamba in San Antonio de Areco: cradle of the gaucho tradition, in the province of Buenos Aires.
+Last week, lead by Francis, was concluded the recording of the cycle in Estancia La Bamba in San Antonio de Areco: cradle of the gaucho tradition, in the province of Buenos Aires.

 Where local “asado”: beef cooked slowly on wood embers in some different ways is King, they got inspiration for their creative process of making new great simple recipes, and to recreate the old fashion typical dishes of la pampa in Argentina and Uruguay.

-The idea is to release this cycle Francis La Bamba Estancia that qualify as a “gastronomic docu-reality” on December performing a series of repetitions during the same month.
+The idea of Francis was to release this cycle that qualify as a “gastronomic docu-reality” on December performing a series of repetitions during the same month.
 “December and year-end celebrations are an excuse for this gathering of friends,” say the producers.

 There were many magical moments where the chefs remember anecdotes and experiences together, exchange recipes, to chat about cooking and cross ideas about their profession and passion.